 Dress for safety during hunting season.
 Wear bright, visible, coloured clothing when visiting Regional Forests.

-Hunting deer by shotgun or bow is permitted in 12 of the 14 regional forest tracts if:
+Hunting deer by shotgun or bow is permitted within the following regional forest tracts:

-- It takes place during the Controlled Deer Hunt season (first Monday to Friday in November) OR during Bows-Only Season (October 1 to December 31, except during Controlled Deer Hunt)
+It takes place during the Controlled Deer Hunt season (first Monday to Friday in November) OR during Bows-Only Season (October 1 to December 31).

 Other game animals